 A regular runaround with a side of TLC is especially necessary for guinea pigs kept indoors.
-So, when it’s time that wiggly ‘workout’, let your Sheltie out of his pen and into a safe, enclosed room.
+So, when it’s time for that wiggly ‘workout’, let your Sheltie out of his pen and into a safe, enclosed room.
 (Of course, you’ll want to ensure all the doors are shut and electrical cables are off the floor.)
-Throw in some extra pipes for Nibbles to crawl through, along with toys to frolic with, and your pig will be in hog heaven.
+Throw in some extra pipes for Nibbles to crawl through, along with toys to frolic with, and your pig will be in heaven.
 Just be prepared for the mess he leaves behind, pet-lovers!

 If your clawsy companion lives outside, you’ll want to build a sturdy, fenced enclosure around his hutch, allowing him to feel a little dirt between his toes.
 This barricade, however, should also protect your guinea pig from predators, while preventing escape by burrowing or jumping.
 Inside the fencing, add some hollow logs, pipes, shrubbery or rocky caves, to give your crawly critter both cover and protection.

 Talk about a hutch your guinea pig will love coming home to!
 Here’s to a happy housewarming with your pint-sized pet.